Value for Money 75%

 Boutique Hotel Steinerwirt 1493 also offers a change of from the norm.
 All furniture has been made from solid, untreated spruce and special attention has been given to technology and communication.
 The hotel contains an art space complete with artists in residence, a restaurant serving innovative Austrian cuisine, a miniclub with activities from age two years, and free childcare during adult dinner time.

-New for winter 2014-15 is the Mountain Lake Resort from family-skiing specialist Mark Warner.
+Mountain Lake Resort is from family-skiing specialist Mark Warner.
 It’s a change from the company’s usual chalet-hotel formula.
 It offers the usual Mark Warner range of English-speaking childcare and kids’ clubs, as well as breakfast, tea and dinner, but the rooms are all apartments with their own kitchens – a real boon for families travelling with toddlers and babies.

 One other family-friendly option is the Hagleitner Kinderhotel.
 It’s in the suburb at Schüttdorf, so not great if you want to stroll around Zell am See’s town centre at night.
 But it’s home to 45 family rooms and daily in-house childcare for kids from three months old.